sergiambel/mpc-hc/Readme.md

+## This is a Fork version.

+In this version we're testing inapp sdk to show recommended content in definded points of user flow.

 # Media Player Classic - Home Cinema

 Media Player Classic - Home Cinema (MPC-HC) is a free and open source (OSS) video